sbkashif/sbkashif.github.io/index.md

 ![profile](/assets/profile.png#profile)

 ## Hello!
-I am Salman.
-I am a PhD candidate at [Clemson ChBE](https://www.clemson.edu/cecas/departments/chbe/).
-I work in the field of computational molecular science with [Prof. Sapna Sarupria](https://sarupriagroup.github.io).
-I study water filtration membranes using molecular simulations combined with advanced sampling techniques.
+I am Salman, a recent PhD graduate from [Prof. Sapna Sarupria's](https://sarupriagroup.github.io) at [Clemson ChBE](https://www.clemson.edu/cecas/departments/chbe/).
+I study water filtration membranes using computational tools.
 ---

 # Research

-### Understanding salt rejection mechanism in polyamide membranes using molecular dynamics simulations

-Details to be populated soon...

 ### Development of an in-silico polymerization software for amorphous polymers

 Details to be populated soon ...

+### Understanding fouling mechanism of polyamide membranes using molecular dynamics simulations

+Details to be populated soon...

+### Data-driven design of fouling-resistant membranes

+Details to be populated soon...

+### Enhanced sampling methods for molecular simulations using machine learning

+Details to be populated soon...

+### Development of high-throughput methods for studying ion selectivity in membranes

+Details to be populated soon...
 ---

 # Recent blog posts